Business routes of Interstate 5: Williams–Maxwell business loop

 Interstate 5 Business (I-5 Bus.) in Williams begins at I-5 exit 575, runs north on Husted Road, and then northwest onto Frontage Road and Old Highway 99W, which runs along the west side of a former Southern Pacific (SP) line, now part of Union Pacific Railroad (UP).
 Within downtown Williams, the route takes a reverse curve away from the tracks into Seventh Street where it intersects SR 20 Bus. but then returns to its previous trajectory before running under a bridge for SR 20, which has one connecting road between the two routes on the northwest corner.
 North of Williams, the route passes through the unincorporated community of Cortena, where it shifts from northwest to north.
 Entering Maxwell the road makes another slight shift away from the former SP line, but not as far away as in downtown Williams.
 It intersects Oak Street and Maxwell-Colusa Road (the main west–east road in Maxwell), and then shifts back to its previous trajectory at a mobile home park north of North Street.
 I-5 Bus. continues along the west side of the tracks until ending at a half diamond interchange with I-5 with only southbound offramp and northbound onramp at exit 588.
-Old Highway 99W simply continues northward as CR 99W.
+Old Highway 99W simply continues northward as County Road 99W.